Versusmind/elude/readme.md

 # Todo

 - Using symlink in in the copy task in dev
-- Simplify Html synthax intégration
+- Simplify call in view